CashScript/cashscript/website/docs/language/globals.md

 require(1 weeks == 7 days);
 ```

-## Global timelock variables
+## Global time lock variables
+Bitcoin Cash has support for different kinds of time locks, which can be used to specify time-based conditions inside Bitcoin Cash contracts.
+These time locks can be separated by **three main attributes**: location, targeting and metric.
+The *location* can be the *transaction level* or the *contract level*, but *contract level* locks also require you to use a corresponding *transaction level* lock.
+The targeting can be *relative* (e.g. at least 4 hours have passed) or *absolute* (e.g. the block number is at least 600,000).
+The metric can be blocks or seconds.

+It can be difficult to fully grasp the intricacies of time locks, so if you're starting out it is recommended to start off with the simplest version: absolute block-based time locks.
+If you do want to dive into the more advanced uses of time locks, James Prestwich wrote [**the best** article explaining time locks in Bitcoin](https://prestwi.ch/bitcoin-time-locks/) that also fully applies to Bitcoin Cash.

 ### tx.time
-`tx.time` generally represents the block number that the the spending transaction is included in.
-When comparing it with numbers higher than or equal to `500,000,000`, it is treated as a timestamp rather than blocknumber.
-However, in this case extra configuration is needed on the client side, which is currently not supported in the JavaScript SDK.
-So it is recommended to treat this variable only as a block number and compare it only with values under `500,000,000`.
+`tx.time` is used to create *absolute* time locks.
+The value of `tx.time` can either represent the block number of the spending transaction or its timestamp.
+When comparing it with values below `500,000,000`, it is treated as a blocknumber, while higher values are treated as a timestamp.

 Due to limitations in the underlying Bitcoin Script, `tx.time` can only be used in the following way: